Let Leeds do not charge any application, referencing, Guarantor or renewal fees.

 Your Deposit will be secured in a Government-backed Deposit Protection Scheme called the DPS where it will stay secure until the end of your Tenancy.
 The Holding Deposit is non-refundable should you withdraw from the property application, provide false or misleading information, fail Right to Rent checks and unable to enter the agreement within the agreed 15 days.

 You will require a Guarantor if:

-A small charge will be made to add a Guarantor to a Tenancy.
-The charge is per Tenancy, not per Tenant.
 The Guarantor will be a third party, such as a parent or close relative, who agrees to pay your rent if you fail to pay it, and must earn in excess of £25,000, or at least 36 x the monthly rental agreed.
 The Guarantor will be credit checked as part of the application process, so it's important to ask them in advance.
 Your Landlord can take legal action to recover any unpaid rent directly from your Guarantor if you don't pay your rent.

 1. Convenient Tenancy Application

 Online administration service: credit checks, employer reference, Landlord reference, Tenancy application forms, ID verification, full legal Tenancy paperwork.